 What is sarcoma?

-Sarcoma is the name for cancerous tumors in the body’s connective tissue (bones, muscle, cartilage, nerves, fat, blood vessels and deep skin tissue) and are separated into two main groups – bone sarcomas and soft tissue sarcomas.
+Sarcoma is the name for cancerous tumors in the body’s connective tissue and is separated into two main groups – bone sarcomas (tumors in the bone) and soft tissue sarcomas (tumors in the muscle, cartilage, nerves, fat, blood vessels and deep skin tissue).
 Although rare, about 15,000 cases of sarcoma are diagnosed in the US each year.

 Metastatic bone cancer

-Metastatic bone cancer happens when cancer cells from a primary tumor (commonly prostate, breast and lung cancer) spread to the bone.
-In addition to primary bone and soft tissue tumors, our physicians specialize in the management of patients with metastatic bone tumors.
-We can work with the referring oncologist to best approach pathologic fracture processes and plan surgical intervention.
+Metastatic bone cancer happens when cancer cells from a primary tumor in another part of the body move to the bone and created a tumor.
+Our physicians specialize in the management of patients with metastatic bone tumors and will work with the referring oncologist to best approach pathologic fracture processes and plan surgical intervention.